arunachalammathivanan2005-maker/RecoverAI/README.md

 ## Payment Recovery System

-RecoverAI is a project that helps decide what to do when a payment fails.
+RecoverAI is a payment recovery decision system designed to help determine what action should be taken when a payment fails.

-Instead of retrying every failed payment in the same way, RecoverAI looks at the transaction details, estimates the chance of recovery, and suggests the next step.
+Instead of treating every failed payment the same way, RecoverAI analyzes transaction details, estimates the probability of recovery, and recommends an appropriate next action.

-For example, depending on the situation, the system may recommend retrying the payment immediately, trying again later, using another gateway, asking the customer to authenticate, or stopping the recovery attempt.
+Depending on the situation, the system may recommend:

+- Retrying the payment immediately
+- Retrying the payment later
+- Switching to another payment gateway
+- Asking the customer to authenticate the transaction
+- Stopping further recovery attempts

 ---